FREQUENTLY ASKED QUESTIONS

 No!
 While an internal pelvic exam provides valuable information and an opportunity to treat the tissues directly, it is important that you are comfortable at all times in your appointment.
 Your Physiotherapist can discuss alternative options to assess and treat your pelvic floor concerns.

-Can I come for pelvic floor physiotherapy while pregnant?
+Can I come for pelvic health physiotherapy while pregnant?
 When can I come?

 Yes!
 Starting pelvic floor physiotherapy while pregnant is a great way to be proactive and help prepare for labour and delivery as well as manage symptoms during pregnancy.
 General pain or discomfort can be addressed at any point in pregnancy.
 Internal pelvic floor exams can be performed after your first trimester after screening for safety.

-Should I have pelvic floor physiotherapy after a cesarean delivery?
+Should I have pelvic health physiotherapy after a cesarean delivery?

 Yes!
 Many factors aside from delivery impact your pelvic floor including pregnancy, hormone fluctuations, and postural changes.
 Your physiotherapist can also help address diastasis recti abdominis (abdominal separation), cesarean scars, and returning to physical activity.